aiidateam/aiida-core/docs/source/reference/command_line.rst

-      integrity  Checks for the integrity of the data storage. maintain   Performs maintenance tasks on the repository. migrate    Migrate the storage to the latest schema version.
+      integrity  Checks for the integrity of the data storage. maintain   Performs maintenance tasks on the repository. migrate    Migrate the storage to the latest schema version. version    Print the current version of the storage schema.

 .. _reference:command-line:verdi-user: